Xuxa só para Baixinhos 2: Release and reception

 Xuxa só Para Baixinhos 2, was released on September 5, 2001, first in the CD and VHS version and released on DVD shortly thereafter, it was reissued in VHS version in 2002, it was remastered and released on independent CD in 2008.
-The singles were "Dançando Com o Txutxucão", "Cinco Macaquinhos" and "Vem Que eu Vou te Ensinar".
+The singles were "Dançando Com o Txutxucão", "O Ônibus" and "Vem Que eu Vou te Ensinar".

 The album sold more than 50,000 copies in DVD, yielding double gold disc and 500,000 in CD yielding double platinum.

 This disc reached the second position among the best sellers of 2001.
 With XSPB 2, Xuxa wins its first Latin Grammy Award for Best Latin Children's Album in 2002.

 Awards

 Latin Grammy Awards

 At the 3rd Annual Latin Grammy Awards in 2002, the album received one awards: